 - Triptans - should not be taken by pregnant women at all.
 Triptans can be used during breast-feeding, but milk should be expressed and discarded for 12-24 hours after the dose (see manufacturer's information on the packet).

-- For feeling sick and vomiting - no medicines are licensed in pregnancy.
+- For feeling sick (nausea) and being sick (vomiting) - no medicines are licensed in pregnancy.
 However, occasionally a doctor will prescribe one off licence.

 - Medicines used for the prevention of migraine are not recommended for pregnant or breast-feeding women.